ElectronicBabylonianLiterature/ebl-api/docs/ebl-atf.md

 ## Text lines

 Text is a series of tokens separated by a word separator (space).
-The separator can sometimes be omitted.
+Sometimes the separator is ignored (see Word below) or can be omitted.

 | Token Type   | Definition | Lemmatizable | Alignable | Notes |
 | -------------|------------|--------------|-----------|-------|